BBetween $31 to $60Tennessee WhiskeyWhiskey Reviews

 The single barrel whiskey concept, in America at least, began with the introduction of Blanton’s in 1984 by the legendary Master Distiller Elmer T. Lee.
 Back then, however, that Frankfort, Kentucky distillery was known as the George T. Stagg Distillery.
 It wouldn’t be renamed Buffalo Trace until 2001, and was a relatively obscure outpost in the liquor business.
 Lee introduced single barrel whiskey as an American answer to the success of Scottish single malts; at the same time, another relatively obscure distillery, Maker’s Mark, was positioning itself as a luxury, small batch product.

 A couple of years later, the biggest name in American Whiskey, Jack Daniel’s, cut the proof on its flagship Old No. 7 “Black Label” expression from 90 to 86.
 The whiskey was cut again in 2002, all the way down to the minimum of 80 proof.
 In my mind, this was symbolic of what Lynchburg was about at that time: they put an overwhelming emphasis on producing mass market whiskey for a global palate.
 During a period where other American whiskey distillers were introducing new, distinctive and boldly flavored brands in an effort to reinvent themselves, JD seemed to be moving in the other direction.
-Their answers to small batch (Gentleman Jack) and single barrel were unremarkable; I continue to think of Gentleman Jack as unremarkable to this day.
+Their answers to small batch (Gentleman Jack) and single barrel were unremarkable by comparison.

 Jack Daniel’s Single Barrel Select, on the other hand, has received an upgrade on both the inside and outside.
 The look of the bottle is much more refined; insofar as what goes into that bottle, improving a single barrel expression is both as simple and as complicated as choosing better (and perhaps fewer) barrels to bottle.
 Ten years ago, I thought their barrel selection for Jack Daniel’s Single Barrel yielded a product little better than Old No. 7; today, Jack Daniel’s Single Barrel Select (94 proof) is a markedly better expression.